-On this Labour Day, as we celebrate the rights and dignity of workers, I found myself reflecting on a simple, multi-lingual sign I recently saw in a hospital lift: “NO TIPS.”
+On this Labour Day, as we celebrate the rights and dignity of workers across the globe, I found myself reflecting on a simple, powerful sign I saw in a hospital lift: “NO TIPS.”

-This isn’t just about hospital policy; it’s a direct statement of philosophy.
-This sign doesn’t just represent a policy; it represents an entire culture’s approach to labor.
-It was a perfect “Labour Day” reminder to reflect on a global habit that causes anxiety for many: Tipping.
+This sign doesn’t just represent the hospital policy; it represents an entire culture’s approach to labor.
+It implies that the staff are professionals whose livelihoods are already secured by their employer.
+It is a perfect “Labour Day” reminder to reflect on a global habit that causes anxiety for many: Tipping culture.

 During a recent training on cross-cultural sensitivity, I encountered a fascinating contrast.
 In the United States, college students often take up part-time service jobs and rely almost entirely on tips to pay for their tuition and housing.
-Conversely, in India, hotel waiters are typically full-time employees who receive a steady wage and often have their meals provided by the hotel.
-This realization brought me back to a fundamental question: Why is the customer responsible for the employee’s livelihood?
+Conversely, in India—where parents typically cover college and hostel fees—hotel waiters are usually full-time employees who receive a steady wage and complimentary meals.
+This realization brought me back to a fundamental question: Why is the customer responsible for the employee’s livelihood?“

 Why “Forced Tipping” Fails the Worker